banisterious/obsidian-oneirometrics/docs/planning/features/date-navigator-modal-implementation.md

 - Explore the web worker architecture detailed in this document
 - Add tooltips and hover previews for entries on calendar view

+## Navigation Enhancement Decision

+After evaluating multiple options for enhancing the Date Navigator's navigation capabilities, the hierarchical navigation approach has been selected as the best option.
+This decision was made to maintain usability on both desktop and mobile while extending functionality.

+### Hierarchical Year Navigation Implementation
+The agreed-upon implementation will include:

+1. **Year Selection View**: Initial view showing available years with dream entries
+2. **Month Selection View**: After year selection, show the 12 months with visual indicators for entry density
+3. **Day Selection View**: After month selection, show the current day grid view
+4. **Breadcrumb Navigation**: Add breadcrumbs (e.g., "2025 > May > 15") for quick navigation between levels

+The implementation will draw inspiration from Material Design's date picker components, particularly their hierarchical approach to date selection and smooth transitions between different views.
+This will provide users with a familiar, intuitive experience while maintaining consistency with Obsidian's overall design language.

+### Implementation Order for Future Enhancements
+The following implementation order was determined:

+1. **Hierarchical Year Navigation** (First Priority)
+   - Creates the foundation for efficient navigation across years
+   - Provides the necessary UI structure for accessing dates in different time periods
+   - Establishes the pattern for visual indicators showing entry density

+2. **Multi-day Selection** (Second Priority)
+   - Builds on the hierarchical navigation to enable selecting dates across different months/years
+   - Requires the navigation framework to be in place first
+   - Involves more complex state management and filter logic

+This order ensures a logical progression of feature development, with each enhancement building on the previous one, while maintaining a consistent user experience.

 ## Next Steps

 To complete the implementation: